DataDog/datadog-agent/pkg-config/README.md

 3. default pkg-config paths of the environment

-The "embedded/" module files define the flags to compile and link against the libraries provided in the datadog-agent6 package.
+The "embedded/" module files define the flags to compile and link against the libraries provided in the datadog-agent package.

 The "system/" files should only be present for dependencies that don't provide pkg-config files for the platform.
 They define the flags to compile and link against the libraries provided by the system.